Inside: What is perfection paralysis, and how can you help kids overcome it?

 1. Model making mistakes.
 Admit you aren’t perfect.
 Be calm in the face of your own mistakes.
 Make it normal.
 Fail well.

 3. Provide a safe environment.
-Kids need to feel as though getting things wrong is a valuable part of learning.
+Kids need to feel that getting things wrong is a valuable part of learning.

 4. Praise process over product.
 The glitter border doesn’t matter if you haven’t put enough time into the actual process of the task.